Retain your Current Room

 Details about Retaining Your Room

-- Residents will NOT receive a random Room Selection number during this phase of Room Selection.
-Residents who retain their rooms will not be eligible to participate in General Room Selection and thus are not eligible to receive Room Selection numbers.
-Residents who are considering whether or not to retain their current room must do so without a Room Selection number.
+- Residents who retain will NOT receive a timeslot for General Room Selection.
+Residents who retain their rooms will not be eligible to participate in General Room Selection and thus are not eligible to receive Room Selection timeslots.
+Residents who are considering whether or not to retain their current room must do so without a Room Selection timeslot.